Pharmacokinetics Calculator

 3. Volume of Distribution (Vd)

 Volume of distribution is a theoretical volume that relates the total amount of drug in the body to its measured plasma concentration.
-It reflects how extensively a drug distributes into body tissues beyond the bloodstream.
 A high Vd indicates extensive tissue binding; a low Vd suggests the drug largely remains in plasma.

 Formula: Vd = A ÷ Cp